zhufucdev/api.zhufucdev/README.md

 We have an abstraction layer of download sources called provider

-### Github Provider
+### GitHub Provider

-Repo in the [Edge Config](#edge-config) section is actually a shortcut for Github repository identifier
+Repo in the [Edge Config](#edge-config) section is actually a shortcut for GitHub repository identifier

-### Jenkins Provider
+### TeamCity Provider

-I use Jenkins as private CI, and you can do that too
+I use TeamCity as private CI, and you can do that too